turingschool-examples/rough-leaf-9924/README.md

 # Supermarket Sweep

-This repository requires and has been tested on Ruby v3.2.2 and is based on Rails 7.1.2.
+This repository requires and has been tested on Ruby v3.2.2 and is based on Rails 7.1.3.

-RSpec and Shoulda-Matchers have been installed and set up.
+**RSpec** and **Shoulda-Matchers** have been installed and set up.

 ## Setup